r4victor/tenthousandmeters/content/blog/python_bts_12.md

     yield i
 ```

 But `yield from` does a bit more when you use it with generators.
-It does exactly what you are supposed to do if you run a subgenerator inplace.
+It does exactly what a generator is supposed to do to run a subgenerator inplace.
 It calls `next()` on the subgenerator and reyields the yielded value, gets the value sended to the generator and repasses it to the subgenerator with `send()`, reyields the next yielded value and continues this process until the subgenerator raises an exception.
 It catches the `StopIteration` exception and extracts the result from it.
-It also propagates any exception raised by calling the generator's [`throw()`](https://docs.python.org/3/reference/expressions.html#generator.throw) method to the subgenerator and closes the subgenerator if the generator's [`close()`](https://docs.python.org/3/reference/expressions.html#generator.close) method was called.
+It also propagates any exception raised by calling the generator's [`throw()`](https://docs.python.org/3/reference/expressions.html#generator.throw) method into the subgenerator and closes the subgenerator if the generator's [`close()`](https://docs.python.org/3/reference/expressions.html#generator.close) method was called.
 All in all, the PEP [says](https://www.python.org/dev/peps/pep-0380/#id13) that this statement:

 ```python
 RESULT = yield from EXPR